Fluid Dynamics#

 a.
 Making some obstacles#

-To simulate the real world on the computer, we’ll break the tunnel into \(n_x\times n_y\) squares which we’ll call voxels.
+To simulate the real world on the computer, we’ll break the tunnel into \(n_x \times n_y\) squares which we’ll call voxels.

-Your simulation will be doing fluid dynamics in a \(n_x \times n_y\) “tunnel” which has some objects within it.
-These objects will be represented by a boolean \(n_x \times n_y\) size array obstacle=np.empty((nx,ny),dtype='bool')
+Your simulation will be doing fluid dynamics in an \(n_x \times n_y\) “tunnel” which has some objects within it.
+These objects will be represented by a boolean \(n_x \times n_y\) size array obstacle=np.empty((nx,ny),dtype='bool') which should be True where the obstacle is and False otherwise.
+For example,

 obstacle[:,:]=False